Monduiz/OSMS/README.md

 ```
 3. Run `python manage.py makemigrations` and then `python manage.py migrate` to create the tables.
-4. You can create a superuser with `pyhton manage.py createsuperuser` (when asked for a branch, enter "Other").
+4. You can create a superuser with `python manage.py createsuperuser` (when asked for a branch, enter "Other").